19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Potion Rules.md

 If you miss this [Ranged Attack](../../Game%20Procedures/Combat/Ranged%20Attack.md), the potion lands just below the target instead of on it.

 If you roll a [Critical Miss](../../Game%20Procedures/Die%20Rolling%20Mechanics/Critical%20Miss.md), the potion hits another target within range chosen at random.
 If there are no other legal targets, it slips out of your hand and hits you.

+## Storing Potions

+Every [Adventurer's Pack](../../Items%20and%20Gear/Gear/100%20Coins/Adventurer's%20Pack.md) is assumed to come with a potion belt.
+This lets you have access to a large number of potions and oils, and is generally not worth tracking.

+Any potions and oils exceeding you first few dozen will need to go in your [Stash](../../Player%20Characters/Inventory/Stash.md).